TaylorResearchLab/CANTOS/README.md

 This script is used to annotate the types of ground truth found for each of the 1600 tumors sampled. </br>

 12--summarize-results.R </br>
-Prints the accuracy of each standardization method </br>.
+Prints the accuracy of each standardization method. </br>

 13-plot-script.R </br>
-Script is used for generating silhouette plots </br>.
+Script is used for generating silhouette plots. </br>